By Michael Lanza

-See my feature story “Luck of the Draw, Part 2: Backpacking Zion’s Narrows,” with many more photos and a video, plus trip-planning tips (though not nearly as much trip-planning detail as provided in my Narrows e-guide).
+See my feature story “Luck of the Draw, Part 2: Backpacking Zion’s Narrows,” with many more photos and a video, plus basic trip-planning information (though not nearly as much trip-planning detail as provided in my Narrows e-guide).
 Like most stories about trips at this blog, reading that story in full requires a paid subscription to The Big Outside.